obriencj/python-brine/README.md

 The following tasks need to be taken care of before we reach the point of tagging a 1.0.0 release and subsequently publishing to [PyPI].

-* Change the timing on brining the contents of a `brine.Barrel`.
-As is currently implemented objects are brined at the time of being added to the barrel (by being associated with a key).
-This causes problems for mutable types, as it's conceivable that they could change post brining, and then the barrel contents would actually be out-of-date.
-  Instead I should consider only brining as part of the `__getdata__` call to the barrel.
 * Should we allow users to extend BrineObject, in the same manner that pickle can be (somewhat) extended today?
 TBD.